New Hampshire

 Matt Stone

-As Youth Villages’ executive director for Massachusetts and New Hampshire, Matthew Stone is responsible for all clinical, administrative, business development and fundraising activities in these states.
+As Youth Villages’ executive director for New England, Matthew Stone is responsible for all clinical, administrative, business development and fundraising activities in these states.

 After joining Youth Villages in 2001 as a direct care counselor at Youth Villages’ Dogwood Campus in Memphis, Tenn., Stone went on to manage Youth Villages’ residential and community-based programs.